 A handful of people know about my hair's secret: A famous London hairdresser had to cut one of my tangles out, and at another salon I had three assistants come at me clutching Tangle Teezers and determined faces.

-I decided if I was going to keep my hair long (I had been toying with a Georgia Fowler-esque bob, but that's a story for another time), I had to find a real tangible detangling solution.
+I decided if I was going to keep my hair long (I had been toying with a Georgia Fowler-esque bob, but that's a story for another time), I had to find a real, tangible detangling solution.

 My hair is long and balayaged, and tends to tangle around the mid-lengths where the texture is drier and the strands brush against collars and scarves.
-I knew this wouldn't be solved by a one-product wonder, so after much trial and error, these are the nine (yes, nine) product that keep my tangles at bay.
+I knew this wouldn't be solved by a one-product wonder, so after much trial and error, these are the nine (yes, nine) products that keep my tangles at bay.

-I've have tried more shampoos and conditioners than I can recount, but what I do know is that this one is sulfate-free and leaves my strands clean and silky.
+I have tried more shampoos and conditioners than I can recount, but what I do know is that this one is sulfate-free and leaves my strands clean and silky.

-I follow up with the conditioner, which smells minty fresh and contains jojoba, green tea and sage to condition, alongside soy, oat and wheat proteins to repair and strengthen strands.
+I follow up with the conditioner, which smells minty fresh and contains jojoba, green tea and sage to condition, alongside soy, oat and wheat proteins meant to repair and strengthen strands.
 My hair is always silky, soft and manageable after using this.

 Packed with sea minerals to nourish the scalp and strands, alongside a hefty dose of emollients, this gel-like formula makes light work of tangles.
 I simply work it through the hair after shampooing and then just condition my very dry ends.

 Hands down, this is the best leave-in detangling conditioner I have ever used.
 It's perfect for colored hair that's on the dry side and gets rids of knots in just a few spritzes.
 Oh, and it protects from heat, too.